DaniDanilo/co2_interface/README.md

 1. [config](config.py) : configure the parameters for the interface to run, this will be used throughout the rest of files.

    -sentence_transformer_model: what model from sentence-transformers library to be used

-   -emissions_source_name: either use "manual", "exei" or "sueatable" in order to choose which data base of food related emissions to use.
+   -emissions_source_name: either use "manual", "exei" or "sueatable" in order to choose which data base of food related emissions to use

    -emissions_source: the path for obtaining the food related emissions data base

    -columnname: the column that contains the categories to be embedded for matching with input

    -reference_db: path for the file obtained when embedding categories from food related emissions file

    -result_column: column that has the main item from emissions file (and not the merged version)

-   -left_on: column name from the outputs_df to be merged with emissions dile
+   -left_on: column name from the outputs_df to be merged with emissions file

-   -right_on: column name from the emissions file to be merged with outputs_df *the columns that both data frames have in common
+   -right_on: column name from the emissions file to be merged with outputs_df

+   		*the columns that both data frames have in common

    -excel_ouput_path: path where the results from matching and CO2 calculations will be stored

 3. [main](main.py) : main file to run interface and all other files needed.